Piglettank/piglettank.github.io/src/pages/red-blog/post-1.md

 ## 4. No parlament party is the worker's party

 Democracy is great!
 But where is my party that removes the assets of the top 1% and redistributes them to the workers?
 Where is my party that calls for 4 hour work days?
 I don't see it.

+There are also significant political issues that are simply not discussed by the parties.
+Currently, Sweden is exporting a large amount of weapons to UAE.
+These weapons are being used for disgusting crimes towards Yemen.
+I have no power to stop this a citizen of this country.

 ## 5. Criminality / gang violence